-Butler, a Republican, was the representative for Massachusetts's 7th congressional district from 1877 to 1879.
+Butler was the representative for Massachusetts’s 7th congressional district and was a Republican.
+He served from 1877 to 1879.

 From Mar 1867 to Mar 1879, Butler missed 999 of 2,710 roll call votes, which is 36.9%.
 This is much worse than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.